Taking on an employee

 What is the difference between being employed and self-employed?

-A person who is employed operates under a contract of service (that is, they work for someone else).
+A person who is employed operates under a contract of service (that is, they work for someone else - their employer).
 If the person you have taken on has employed status, you will be their employer and they will be your employee.
-You will most likely have a contract of employment with them and you will have control over what they do and when they do it.
+You will most likely have a formal contract of employment with them and you will have control over what they do and when they do it.
 Even if there is nothing in writing, a contract of service (or employment) can be inferred from the facts.

 If you are an employer, it means that by law you are required to collect tax and National Insurance from your employee's wages, if they are due, and pay this over to HM Revenue & Customs (HMRC).
 See our setting things up section for information on how to do this as an employer (or how to use a payroll provider to help you).
 You may also have to pay employer's Class 1 (secondary) National Insurance contributions.